microsoft/playwright/docs/src/best-practices-js.md

 #### Optimize browser downloads on CI

 Only install the browsers that you actually need, especially on CI.
-For example, if you're only testing with Chromium, install just Chromium which might save you up to 50s.
+For example, if you're only testing with Chromium, install just Chromium.

 ```bash title=".github/workflows/playwright.yml"
 # Instead of installing all browsers